JSandusky/unrimp/README.md

 	- Direct3D 11
 	- Direct3D 12 (early phase)
 	- Vulkan (not feature complete, yet)
-	- OpenGL
-		- By default a OpenGL 4.1 context is created, the best OpenGL version Mac OS X 10.11 supports, so lowest version we have to support
+	- OpenGL (by default a OpenGL 4.1 context is created, the best OpenGL version Mac OS X 10.11 supports, so lowest version we have to support)
-		- SPIR-V support for cross-platform vendor and GPU driver independent shader bytecodes
-			- Optional build in online GLSL to SPIR-V compilation using [glslang](https://github.com/KhronosGroup/glslang), offline compilation before shipping a product is preferred of course but not manditory
-			- Using [SMOL-V](https://github.com/aras-p/smol-v): like Vulkan/Khronos SPIR-V, but smaller
 	- OpenGL ES 3
 	(legacy = critical features like uniform buffer, texture buffer and/or compute shaders are missing which are required for modern efficient renderers which provide e.g. automatic instancing or clustered deferred rendering)
 - Render targets